 Faculty Officers

 The Faculty Officers of the SOM shall consist of the President, President- Elect, Past-President and Secretary, each elected by the Executive Faculty.
 The President shall serve a one-year term and shall be succeeded by the President-Elect.
 The position of President shall alternate between a member of the faculty from the basic science departments and a member of the faculty from the clinical departments.
 After serving a one-year term the President shall serve one year as Past-President.
-The President shall not be eligible for re-election until two years after the end of his or her term as Past-President.
+The President shall not be eligible for re-election until two years after the end of their term as Past-President.

 The Secretary shall be responsible for recording the minutes of all Executive Faculty and Faculty Senate meetings.
 The Secretary shall serve a one-year term.
 The Secretary shall not be eligible for re-election until two years have passed following their retirement from this position.